seven-dillenia/DAI-Codex/assets/codex/history/the_maker.md

 They shone with the golden light
 Reflected from the Maker's throne.
 They held forth the banners
-That flew on their own.And the Voice of the Maker shook the Fade
+That flew on their own.

+And the Voice of the Maker shook the Fade
 Saying: In My image I have wrought
 My firstborn.
 You have been given dominion
 Over all that exists.
 By your will
 All things are done.
 Yet you do nothing.
 The realm I have given you
+Is formless, ever-changing.

-Is formless, ever-changing.And He knew he had wrought amiss.
+And He knew he had wrought amiss.
 So the Maker turned from his firstborn
 And took from the Fade
 A measure of its living flesh